 Q: Sightseeing Tours

 A: Sightseeing tours are not included in our tour packages (except as otherwise stated within each "Tour Included" section) Thus, we do offer a variety of optional tours.
-Please contact us
+Please contact us or simply check our websites.

-A: This is hard to predict but if you travel during: (1) New Moon Dates (2) Holidays (3) Long Weekends (4) Alaska Events etc. tours are most likely sold out and it will be virtually impossible to materialize a last minute request.
+A: This is hard to predict but if you travel during: (1) New Moon Dates (2) Public Holidays (3) Long Weekends (4) Alaska Events etc. tours are most likely sold out and it will be virtually impossible to materialize a last minute request.
 Accordingly it is highly advisable to book as early as possible.

 Moose Lodge Room / First Class Category